BUILDING OUR FIRST TINY HOUSE

-We at In2thwild.com.au have just completed our very first Tiny House build.
+We at In2thwild have just completed our very first Tiny House build.
 You’ll get an opportunity to see it at the 2017 Living Smart Festival this year in September.
-If you’re thinking about building a Tiny House of your own, we've put together some insights from our experience in planning, designing and building one below.
+If you’re thinking about building a Tiny House of your own, we've put together some insights from our experience in planning, designing and building a tiny house.

 Firstly, you need to know how much space you think you will need.
 This sounds obvious, it’s a Tiny House, but you really do need to think this through.
 For us it was relatively simple, our Tiny Houses are used for short stay accommodation in rural locations (shameless plug… check out In2thewild.com.au if you want a bit more info about us), so we focused on making the Tiny House feel as open as possible whilst having a small amount of storage for useful items on short stays.
 We tried to achieve an open feel by adding more windows to our design with a minimal feel to the interior.
 Make sure you consider what you need day to day, whether that’s a space to cook, to chill, or to work/study - it all has to flow and give you enough space to move around.